CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

         in each model.
 To ensure consistency, the algorithm verifies that the `number` and `presence` parameters of `InfectedPopulation` remain identical across all `ExposureModel` instances.

+        Also, note that the types of physical and expiratory activities of the infected performed during short-range interactions must also cotribute to the overall combination of physical and expiratory activities performed by that infected throughout their total presence.
+That is, the type(s) of physical/expiratory activity(ies) in `ShortRangeModel.short_range_activity`/`ShortRangeModel.short_range_expiration` must
+        be in the physical/expiratory activity(ies) of
+        `ShortRangeModel.infected.activity`/`ShortRangeModel.infected.expiration`.
+For example,
+        if the type of `short_range_expiration' is "Shouting", then the type of `infected.expiration' may be 1/2 "Shouting" and 1/2 "Speaking".

     ??? tip "How to interpret one `IntPiecewiseConstant` instance?"